Reality is a consciousness hologramtherefore people experience simultaneously on many levels of awareness, some considered dreams and some physical.

 Every ancient civilization developed some manner in which to record dreams, often recorded as oral tradition to be kept by the Record Keepers, Elders, Shaman, of that culture.
 If a message came from god, it was prophecy, holy and would one day determine to journey of the people.

-In ancient Atlantis they one used dreams temples and crystals arranged in a specific matrix to enhance their dreams thus receiving messages from those of our realms.
+In mythological Atlantis they one used dreams temples and crystals arranged in a specific matrix to enhance their dreams thus receiving messages from those of our realms.

 Today, many people dream of a place called Atlantis, merging this reality with their experiences there.
 They often view themselves in the final days of Atlantis, before it allegedly sank into the 'sea of creation' as it is a parallel running grid.